BDS Dentistry (pre-dental entry) / Course details

 The importance of teamwork is emphasised on the course.
-Alongside the BDS course, we provide a course in BSc Oral Health Science , which trains dental hygienists/therapists.
+Alongside the BDS course, we provide the BSc Oral Health Science course, which trains dental hygienists/therapists.

 We also have close links with nearby Manchester Metropolitan University's long-standing course in Dental Technology.

 Students drawn from different years of the course and from dental care professions, such as student dental therapists and student dental technicians, work as a team to meet the treatment needs of shared patients.

 This helps you to experience true teamwork in a dental context throughout your time at Manchester.

 Course unit details

 The essential components of the foundation year include:

 - units covering the core syllabus using problem-based learning (PBL) concepts;